 For a full job description, or more information, please email Natalie Smith, Director of Operations, at email@example.com.

 Veterinary Assistant / Veterinary Technician

 PAWS is looking for a motivated and caring individual to join our medical team!
 We are Philadelphia’s largest animal rescue partner and have a large and diverse caseload of in-house, foster, and client-owned animals that need a dedicated, compassionate, and versatile person to care for their daily needs.
-Our veterinary assistants are the backbone of our in-house operations and participate in virtually all aspects of daily animal care.
+Our veterinary assistants and technicians are the backbone of our in-house and clinical operations and participate in virtually all aspects of daily animal care.
 The ideal candidate has a focus on animal welfare, is outgoing, patient, and flexible, and is able to get along well with a variety of people and animals.
 Experience in a shelter environment and a basic understanding of veterinary diseases, treatment, and disease transmission preferred.

 General Position Summary:

 Veterinary assistants at PAWS are integral members of the PAWS medical team.
 They are responsible for ensuring that animals in the shelter are healthy, properly fed and cared for, and receiving the medical care prescribed to them by veterinary staff.
 Veterinary assistants function within PAWS medical and operational protocols to perform a variety of assigned daily tasks, including but not limited to daily animal care and medication, receiving new animals into the shelter, assisting veterinarians in wellness appointments and surgery, and supporting other departments in handling medical cases.